Everything you need to know about becoming and Doula and choosing a Doula training…

 Certification often costs a lot more than non certifying courses because you need to go through (generally speaking) a more rigorous process and you often have some debriefing of mentoring included in that.
 Some people want this extra support and accountability and wish to pay extra to access that.
 If a certification doesn’t cost more I would be asking what exactly it includes that makes it a ‘certifiable’ course.
 And if you are paying a lot more for certification and don’t have those extra certifying elements, I would be asking what exactly you are paying for.

-I can see there is a fine line between hard-line certifications and standards, and regulation but surely we can still expect Doula work to be held up to a high professional standard while fighting against regulation?
+I can see there is a fine line between hard-line certifications, and standards, and regulation but surely we can still expect Doula work to be held up to a high professional standard while fighting against regulation?
 Why not both?

 What if you really do not want to be certified?

 From another viewpoint, I know many Birthworkers who are not certified or affiliated with any professional body at all and they are some of the most inspiring, professional and wise people I know.
 I even recommend their Doula training and their services which do not promote certification.
-I personally do not actually promote where I trained, nor did I align enough to become an ongoing member or affiliate of any training.
+I personally do not actually promote where I trained, nor did I align enough to become an ongoing member of any training.
 So it is not about certification vs not certified.
 That it too oversimplified.
 The issue is that it only takes that one person who opens a couple of modules, says they are a certified Doula and behaves in a way that negatively impacts the biggest moment in a family’s life to damage the reputation of Doulas and get regulation bodies fired up (again) about caging us.
 Just google the article that went viral a few years ago about the woman who had a terrible experience with her Doula – Doula work was impacted for years!
 Or the court case in the UK regarding placenta encapsulation.
 Placenta work has probably only just in the last year started to recover from that.

 A few years ago I put out a call to consumers in my community to share about their experiences with Doulas.
 I was expecting being inundated with positive stories.
 Instead I was shocked at being inundated with the opposite.
 Experiences from women who had never felt safe to speak up, or had never been given the opportunity.
 I spoke to a number of families who were deeply hurt and traumatised by another local Doula and internalised so much shame about hiring them and not doing better research.
 I heard and witnessed Doulas breach confidentiality in a big way, who took on too many births with no back up, leaving some clients alone, who brought other people to births without permission, who missed appointments without notice, who came hours late, who went very much outside of the professional relationship and overstepped boundaries, who gave medical advice that went pear shaped… and it went on.
 It was so heartbreaking.
 I couldn’t believe their pain was caused by fellow Doulas!
 And in talking to them I felt even more invested in raising the bar of this unregulated profession because I knew we wouldn’t stay unregulated for long if this sort of practice became the norm.